 This clinical rotation at an affiliated hospital lab provides supervised training in the methodology, clinical interpretation, quality assurance/improvement and daily operations in the immunohematology section of the laboratory.
 Students are required to begin their clinical internship prior to the start of the fall semester of senior year.
 Please note that MLS clinical internships are coordinated by the MLS program director and MLS clinical liaison, not through the Harrington Center for Experiential Learning as for internships in other majors.
-Credits 3

 A grade of C or higher in MLS 200, MLS 340, BIO 322, plus MLS program director approval.
-Semester Offered Offered fall beginning 2023

-MLS 482 : Clinical Chemistry Internship
+MLS 482: Clinical Chemistry Internship